Probing Cosmic Neutrino Background through Parametric Fluorescence

-We also remark on further possible enhancement of the event rate.
-The aforementioned processes involve the transition $\left|\rm g \right> \overset{\nu}{\to} \left|\rm v \right> \overset{\gamma}{\to} \left|\rm g \right>$.
-The transition rate under consideration is governed by the magnitudes of the neutrino and electron currents.
+{We further remark on additional possible enhancement of the event rate, even though prolonging the coherence timescale already represents a promising direction.} The transition rate under consideration is governed by the magnitudes of the neutrino and electron currents.
 In the case of the M1 transition, the neutrino current is of order one, while the electron current is suppressed by a factor of $\alpha^2 \sim 5 \times 10^{-5}$.
 Conversely, for the E1 transition, the suppression factor $m^{2}_{i} a^2_0 \sim 10^{-10}$ appears in the neutrino current instead while the electron current is not suppressed.
-Normally, transitions between two energy levels cannot be of E1 (parity odd) and M1 (parity even) types at the same time because of the parity conservation.
-This indicates two possible mechanisms to further enlarge the rate: \begin{itemize}[itemsep=2pt,topsep=2pt,leftmargin=5.5mm] \item Configuration mixing.
-There is a potential opportunity for significant enhancement through configuration mixing between opposite parities~\cite{Bransden2006}.
+This indicates configuration mixing as a potential opportunity for significant enhancement through configuration mixing between opposite parities~\cite{Bransden2006}.
 Parity mixing renders the transition to simultaneously proceed through both E1 and M1 channels, thus evading the suppression that individually affects each mode.
-Configuration mixing between states of opposite parity, which implies parity violation, can be achieved with many methods, such as the Stark effect in the presence of an external electric field.
-The Stark effect has been extensively employed in experiments probing atomic parity violation~\cite{Bouchiat:1975zz,BOUCHIAT1982358}, owing to its ability to induce sizable parity mixing.
-For a maximal enhancement, it is crucial to make the parity mixing as large as possible, ideally of order one.
-Achieving such strong mixing could yield an overall enhancement factor on the order of $1/\alpha^2 \sim 10^{4}$ on top of the original rate in Eq.~(\ref{eq:R31M1}). \item Superradiance of a $\Lambda$-like system.
-One possible way to avoid the suppression in the E1/M1 transition is to make neutrinos and photons interact with different levels.
-Let us denote the initial and final levels of the transition as $\left|\rm e \right>$ and $\left|\rm g \right>$ (vice versa), respectively.
-Then, the process induced by relic neutrinos will be $\nu^{}_{i} + \left|\rm e \right> \to \nu^{}_{j} + \gamma^{}_{\rm S} + \left|\rm g \right>$.
-In a $\Lambda$-like system, the transition proceeds as $\left|\rm e \right> \overset{\nu}{\to} \left|\rm v \right> \overset{\gamma}{\to} \left|\rm g \right>$ through the intermediate state $\left|\rm v \right>$.
-We further assume the successive transitions are of M1 and E1 types, respectively, with the neutrino coupling to the first transition and the photon coupling to the second.
-Then, the problem is how coherence can be maintained if the initial and final levels are different.
-The benefit of superradiance is that coherence is kept even if the atomic or molecular state has been altered by the scattering.
-Superradiance takes place when the ensemble is manipulated into a superposition of ground and excited states $\left| \psi \right>$.
-The coherence of the ensemble will be measured by a factor of order one, $\rho^{}_{\rm eg} \equiv \big< e \big| \psi \big> \big<\psi \big|g \big>$.
-The superradiance mechanism itself has already been considered as an enhancement method to probe neutrino physics~\cite{Fukumi:2012rn,Yoshimura:2012tm,Dinh:2012qb,Song:2015xaa,Zhang:2016lqp,Huang:2019phr,Ge:2021lur,Ge:2022cib,Ge:2023oag}, including the absolute scale of neutrino masses first proposed in Ref.~\cite{Yoshimura:2006nd} as well as relic neutrinos~\cite{Yoshimura:2014hfa,Arvanitaki:2024taq}. \end{itemize}
+Configuration mixing can be achieved with many methods, such as the Stark effect in the presence of an external electric field.
+The Stark effect has been extensively employed in experiments probing atomic parity violation~\cite{Bouchiat:1975zz,BOUCHIAT1982358}, owing to its ability to induce sizable parity mixing. {For a full parity mixing~\cite{gong2024electric}, we could have an enhancement factor up to $\sim 10^{4}$ compared to the pure M1 case.} Another possible consideration is using the superradiance of a $\Lambda$-like system, where the successive transitions are of M1 and E1 types, respectively, with the neutrino coupling to the first transition and the photon coupling to the second.
+The superradiance mechanism itself has already been considered as an enhancement method to probe neutrino physics~\cite{Fukumi:2012rn,Yoshimura:2012tm,Dinh:2012qb,Song:2015xaa,Zhang:2016lqp,Huang:2019phr,Ge:2021lur,Ge:2022cib,Ge:2023oag}, including the absolute scale of neutrino masses first proposed in Ref.~\cite{Yoshimura:2006nd} as well as relic neutrinos~\cite{Yoshimura:2014hfa,Arvanitaki:2024taq}.